-Alarm ID Alarm Name Alarm Severity Possible Causes Troubleshooting 3.
-If the irradiance or battery level is low, remove some loads.4.
+Alarm ID Alarm Name Alarm Severity Possible Causes Troubleshooting If the irradiance or battery level is low, remove some loads.
 After the preceding problems are resolved, manually clear the alarm.
 2080 Abnormal PV Module Configura tion Major PV module configuration does not meet requirements, or the PV module output is reversely connected or short-circuited.
-Cause ID = 2, 3, 6, 7, 8, 9, 12, 13 • 2: The PV string power or the number of optimizers connected in series in a PV string exceeds the upper threshold. • 3: The number of optimizers connected in series in a PV string is less than the lower threshold, the PV string output is reversely connected, or the output of some optimizers in the PV string is reversely connected. • 6: Under the same MPPT, the number of optimizers connected in series in PV strings connected in parallel is different, or the output of some optimizers in PV strings is reversely connected. • 7: The optimizer installation position is changed, or PV strings are combined or exchanged. • 8: The sunlight is weak or changes abnormally. • 9: In partial configuration scenarios, the PV string voltage exceeds the device input voltage specifications. • 12: 1.
-Check whether the number of optimizers connected in series in Check whether the total number of PV modules, number of PV modules in a string, and number of PV strings meet requirements and whether the PV module output is reversely connected.
+Cause ID = 2, 3, 6, 7, 8, 9, 12, 13 2: The PV string power or the number of optimizers connected in series in a PV string exceeds the upper threshold.
+3: The number of optimizers connected in series in a PV string is less than the lower threshold, the PV string output is reversely connected, or the output of some optimizers in the PV string is reversely connected.
+6: Under the same MPPT, the number of optimizers connected in series in PV strings connected in parallel is different, or the output of some optimizers in PV strings is reversely connected.
+7: The optimizer installation position is changed, or PV strings are combined or exchanged.
+8: The sunlight is weak or changes abnormally.
+9: In partial configuration scenarios, the PV string voltage exceeds the device input voltage specifications.
+12: Check whether the number of optimizers connected in series in the PV string voltage exceeds the device input voltage specifications.
+Check whether the total number of PV modules, number of PV modules in a string, and number of PV strings meet requirements and whether the PV module output is reversely connected.
 ID2: Check whether the PV string power or the number of PV modules connected in series in the PV string exceeds the upper threshold.
 ID3: Check whether the number of optimizers connected in series in the PV string is below the lower threshold.
 Check whether the PV string output is reversely connected.
+Check whether the PV string output is reversely connected.
 Check whether the PV string output is disconnected.
 Check whether the optimizer output extension cable is correct (positive connector at one end and negative connector at the other).
-ID6: Check whether the number of optimizers connected in series in the PV strings connected in parallel under the same MPPT is the same.
-Check whether the optimizer output extension cable is correct (positive connector at one end and negative connected in series in the PV strings connected in parallel under the same MPPT is the same.
-Check whether the optimizer output extension cable is correct (positive connector at one end and negative connector at the other).
+ID6: Check whether the number of optimizers connected in series in the PV string sconnected in series in the PV string coutput extension cable is correct (positive connector at one end and negative connector at the other).
+ID6: Check whether the optimizer output extension cable is correct (positive connector at one end and negative connector at the other).
+ID6: Check whether the optimizer output extension cable is correct (positive connector at one end and negative connector at the other).
 ID7: When the sunlight is normal, perform the optimizer search function again.
 ID8: When the sunlight is normal, perform the optimizer search function again.